 Food and Memory

-How is it that so many memories come back to our minds when we smell, taste, or create foods that have been in our families for our entire lives?
+How is it that so many memories come back to our minds when we smell, taste, or create traditional foods?
 The foods that I grew up with weren’t haute cuisine by any stretch of the imagination but they were wholesome and honest.
 They carried their particular flavours (and sometimes textures) with gusto, unabashedly, and without apology.
 Eat me…and that is all.